 The Family Festival series provides films and performing artists for children.
 All programs are held on selected Saturday mornings and are open, free of charge, to the community.
-A detailed program is available upon request from the Office of Student Activities.
-The office phone number is (845) 431-8050.
+A detailed program is available upon request from the Office of Student Activities, (845) 431-8050.

-The Dutchess Community College Alumni Association was founded by members of the Class of 1960 and has since grown to a membership of approximately 33,750.
-Students who are graduates or have completed at least 48 credit hours at Dutchess Community College are lifetime members of the Alumni Association.
-For more information, please contact the Office of Institutional Advancement at (845) 431-8400.
+The Dutchess Community College Alumni Association is part of the DCC Foundation.
+Students who are graduates or have completed at least 45 credit hours at Dutchess Community College are considered Alumni.
+For more information, please contact the DCC Foundation at (845) 431-8400.

 The Alumni Association provides scholarships for the continuing study of a Dutchess graduate.

 The Dutchess Community College colors are buff and blue, and the athletic teams are known as the Falcons.

 The College colors have a significance in the history of Dutchess County.
 During the American Revolution, the Continental Army stationed at Fishkill wore buff and blue.

 The College has developed a well-balanced program of varsity athletics for both men and women; and schedules intercollegiate contests in soccer, cross country, women’s volleyball, men’s and women’s basketball, baseball, and women’s softball.